test-spec-tech/bci-notes/ideas.md

 where **r** is the retrieval-evoked population vector and **p** is the injected pattern.
 Threshold for successful write: fidelity > 0.85.

-- **SWR replay monitoring:** During quiet rest periods (participant instructed to relax with eyes closed), SWR events are detected and decoded in real time.
+- **SWR replay monitoring.** During quiet rest periods (participant instructed to relax with eyes closed), SWR events are detected and decoded in real time (Liu et al., 2022; Zhang et al., 2025).
 A content decoder trained on calibration-phase memories is extended to include the injected pattern templates.
 The frequency of replay events containing target pair content is quantified and compared to the frequency expected by chance (estimated from pre-injection replay statistics).

 The replay fidelity for each detected SWR event *k* is scored as: